John Roebling House

-The John Roebling House is an historic American home that is located in Saxonburg, Butler County, Pennsylvania.
+The John Roebling House is an historic home that is located in Saxonburg, Butler County, Pennsylvania, United States.

 It was listed on the National Register of Historic Places in 1976.

 History and architectural features

 Built between 1832 and 1835, this historic structure is a two-story, brick and frame dwelling that sits on a partially exposed basement.
 A two-story rear addition was built circa 1904.
 Included in the listing is the Roebling Shop, which was built in 1841.
 A one-story, gable-roofed, clapboard-covered, frame building, it was the shop of noted civil engineer John A. Roebling (1806-1869), who was also a founder of Saxonburg.
 Sometime after its listing, the shop was moved from its original location at the intersection of Rebecca and Main Streets, to Roebling Park, along Rebecca Street.

-It was listed on the National Register of Historic Places in 1976.